-7. CONSTRAINT NETWORKS AND PLANNING
+6. CONSTRAINT NETWORKS AND PLANNING

-By addressing problems of the local propagation in Section 4 we made the first step to improve the generality of local propagation algorithms.
-The second step is the theory presented in Section 6 that certifies the soundness of algorithms for solving constraint hierarchies proposed hereinafter.

-To eliminate most of the mentioned problems we introduce constraint cells, which can contain more than one constraint and which have different functions.
-The constraint cell containing more constraints can easily handle conflicts between constraints with the same strength as well as it can naturally manage the constraint cycles (Figure 1).
+By addressing problems of the local propagation we made the first step to improve the generality of local propagation algorithms.
+To eliminate most of the mentioned problems we introduce constraint cells which can contain more than one constraint and which have different functions.
+The constraint cell containing more constraints can easily handle conflicts between constraints with the same strength as well as it can naturally manage the constraint cycles (Figure 3).
 By encapsulating the constraints into a constraint cell we also enable using of more types of comparators including globally-better ones.

 We suggest several types of constraint cells.
 There are "normal" cells, called functional cells, containing only one functional constraint that can uniquely compute its output variable(s) from input variables.
 These cells are the only one enabled by the classical local propagation and the constraints in these cells are known to be completely satisfied independently of the values of the input variables.
 Then, there are "generalized functional" cells, called generative cells, containing constraints which can propagate sets of values of input variables to the set of values of output variable(s).
 As they can generate a set of values they enable finding multiple solutions.
 Nevertheless, it is also possible that a constraint in the generative cell is not satisfied according to the values of the input variables.
-Finally, we introduce test cells, which, rather that computing a value of any variable, test the satisfiability of constraint(s) according to given values of input variables.
+Finally, we introduce test cells which, rather that computing a value of any variable, test the satisfiability of constraint(s) according to given values of input variables.

-Figure 1 (removing conflicts and constraint cycles)
+Figure 3 (removing conflicts and constraint cycles)

 Individual constraint cells are connected into a constraint network similar to constraints graphs from classical local propagation.
 This network is created and maintained by the algorithm of the planning phase.
 Note, that this algorithm is completely independent of a particular type of constraints or used comparator.
 Due to a more complex structure of the constraint cell we shall also need a more sophisticated algorithm of the execution phase.
 This algorithm will use a particular comparator and constraint solver to find a solution by tracing the constraint network.
 Before we proceed to the formal definition of the constraint cell and related notions we depict some examples of constraint cells (we omit the strengths of constraints in the figure).
-We also outline the propagation of valuations (Section 8) there.
 Note that every constraint, even the equality, can be in a generative or a test cell.

-Figure 2 (types of constraint cells)
+Figure 4 (types of constraint cells)

-DEFINITION 7: (constraint cells)
+DEFINITION 1: (constraint cells)

-Let C is a finite non-empty set of labeled constraints with the same strength and V is a set of all variables in constraints from C. For arbitrary sets of variables In,Out \subseteq V such that In \cup Out=V and In \cap Out=Ø we define a constraint cell as a triple (C,In,Out).
+Let C is a finite non-empty set of labeled constraints with the same strength and V is a set of all variables in constraints from C. For arbitrary sets of variables In,Out $\subseteq$ V such that In $\cup$ Out=V and In $\cap$ Out=Ø we define a constraint cell as a triple (C,In,Out).
 For every variable v we define a constraint cell ({},{},{v}) containing only the output variable v.